 A family is considered past due when they are two or more months behind in payments.
-If past due tuition is not paid by the day report cards are issued, your child/children will not receive a report card and will not be permitted to attend classes until financial arrangements have been made.
+If past due tuition is not paid by the day report cards are issued, your child/children will not receive a report card or access to their grades.
+If a family's tuition is not brought up to date by the third month, students will not be permitted to attend classes until financial arrangements have been made with the business office..
 All final report cards will be mailed to parents unless a family has fees which have not been paid.